We may collect a share of sales or other compensation from the links on this page.

 Gloves vs Mittens for Snowboarding? 🏂

 Many snowboards also wear gloves and it certainly makes taking off and putting on bindings at the start and end of each run easier.
-That said many people find it easier to put on and take off mittens, because the fingers don’t need to be precisely but into each pocket (source).
+That said many people find it easier to put on and take off mittens, because the fingers don’t need to be precise but into each pocket (source).

 Some people find mittens claustrophobic and limiting, whereas others love the extra warmth and cozy feeling they provide.
 Every snowboarder has their own preference so if you already own a pair of gloves and wondering about switching you should first borrow a friend’s mittens for a run and see how you like them.